-- 3.7 Supplementary Planning Documents (SPDs) offer local planning authorities the opportunity to add more detailed guidance on how a particular policy should be implemented or site developed.
-SPDs that the Council have already adopted can be viewed on the Council's website [opens a new window]. - 3.8 SPDs are not subject to independent examination and there is no requirement for them to be included in the LDS however, as they support the Local Plan, a timetable for the new Affordable Housing and Greening Blackpool SPDs has been set out in Appendix 3. - 3.9 On adoption, the Greening Blackpool SPD will replace the 'Open Space Provision for New Residential Development and the Funding System' (SPG11).
+- 3.6 Supplementary Planning Documents (SPDs) offer local planning authorities the opportunity to add more detailed guidance on how a particular policy should be implemented or site developed.
+SPDs that the Council have already adopted can be viewed on the Council's website [opens a new window]. - 3.7 SPDs are not subject to independent examination and there is no requirement for them to be included in the LDS however, as they support the Local Plan, a timetable for the new Affordable Housing and Public Art SPDs has been set out in Appendix 3.